xpmatteo/auto-cca/README.md

   * prune *n*: for the first *n* nodes in the tree, we only show the main line, not showing other subtrees
   * iterations, playouts: configure AI parameters

+# BUGS

+Recently I tried to fix a bug: if a unit ignores flags and stays in its hex, it should battle back.

+ - now the AI is broken
+ - the retreat UI does not work correctly

 # AI TESTS

   - Early game